 advance directive: A legal document in which an individual declares the health care treatments he/she would desire should that individual be unable to participate in health care decisions due to incapacity.
 Through an advance directive an individual may also designate a specific individual to make health care decisions should he/she become incapacitated.

-assisted suicide: A concept related to euthanasia, assisted suicide or physician assisted suicide entails intentionally helping someone to take his or her own life.
+assisted suicide: Euthanasia, assisted suicide, or physician-assisted suicide entails intentionally helping someone to take his or her own life.